pratikramesh1/pratikramesh1.github.io/README.md

 ## **About Me**

-I’m a 2nd year Ph.D. student at Georgia Tech, advised by **[Judy Hoffman](https://faculty.cc.gatech.edu/~judy/)**, where my research centers on developing fundamental techniques and algorithms to enhance the efficiency and robustness of deep learning models.
-Specifically, my interests span efficient deep learning, model merging, transfer learning, bias detection, and robustness.
+I’m a 2nd year Ph.D. student at Georgia Tech, advised by **[Judy Hoffman](https://faculty.cc.gatech.edu/~judy/)**, where my research centers on understanding and editing the behaviour of deep neural networks.
+Specifically, my interests span representation learning, model merging and efficient deep learning.
 Recently, my work has revolved around fusing fine-tuned models in settings such as multi-task learning, federated learning, and continual learning.
-I have been awarded the **Herbert P. Haley fellowship** by Georgia Tech for the years 2023-2024.

 I earned my master's in ECE in 2022 at Georgia Tech, advised by **[Rishikesan Kamaleswaran](https://bioinformatics.gatech.edu/rishikesan-kamaleswaran)**, where I worked on machine translation on clinical sensor data as a research assistant.

+I'm honored to have received the **Herbert P. Haley fellowship** by Georgia Tech for the years 2023-2024.

 ### **Research Interests**
 - Efficient Deep Learning